BioMedLab-HM/biomed-iot/README.md

 To log in as admin, use the email address you provided during setup.
 The password was auto-generated.
 You can find it by running the following command in the terminal:
 ```
 nano /etc/biomed-iot/config.toml
-# If you need to edit this file use
+# If you must edit this file use sudo.
+Do not change any value in this file except you know exactly what you are doing.
 sudo nano /etc/biomed-iot/config.toml
 ```
 Look for the 'DJANGO_ADMIN_PASS' line at the bottom of the file to find your password.